TomBursch/kitchenowl/docs/get-started.md

 ## 🤖 App Install

 Get it on [Google Play](https://play.google.com/store/apps/details?id=com.tombursch.kitchenowl) or find the current release for your operating system on the [releases page](https://github.com/TomBursch/kitchenowl/releases).
+Please take a quick look at [Tips & Tricks](/tips-and-tricks) to get the best experience in the app.

 ## 🗄️ Server Install